akto-api-security/tests-library/remediation/NOSQLI_BOOLEAN_BASED_QUERY_PARAM_JS.md

 ### Step 4: Database Software Security Features
 Ensure that the security features provided by the NoSQL database software are enabled and properly configured.
 These may include features such as TLS/SSL support, RBAC, and audit logging.

-### Step 5: Regular Security Auditing and Updates
-Regularly audit the database and application for security gaps.
-Update the database software and all related libraries to the latest versions to benefit from the latest security fixes and features.

-Please note that these are best practices for preventing NoSQL injection vulnerabilities.
-There is no guaranteed way to prevent all potential NoSQL injection attacks.
-As with all security issues, constant vigilance, regular code audits, and staying up-to-date with the latest security news and practices are essential.